61 Molesworth Street

-The former building at 61 Molesworth Street in Wellington, New Zealand, known as ICI House and later Deloitte House, was built in 1964 for the British chemical company Imperial Chemical Industries.
+The former building at 61 Molesworth Street in Wellington, New Zealand, known as ICI House and later Deloitte House, was built in 1964 for the British chemical company Imperial Chemical Industries (ICI).
 It was made of two separate structures joined together with flexible joints and notable as an example of modernist architecture.
 The main structure was 9 storeys tall or 35 m and the other, a service tower, was 10 storeys tall or 40.5 m.
 It was mainly used as an office building but also had shops at the bottom.
-It was damaged in the November 2016 Kaikōura earthquake and, due to concerns that it would collapse, demolition of the building began that month and was completed in early 2017.
+It was damaged in the November 2016 Kaikōura earthquake and, due to concerns that it would collapse, was demolished from November 2016 to early 2017.